LiquidZulu/youtube-scripts/go-channel/scripts/introduction-to-go/introduction-to-go.md

 2.  line height&#x2014;focus your efforts on placing stones on the ground before you dig in deep or go off into space
 3.  speed vs strength&#x2014;both Daffy and Buggs have flaws in their strategy, you want to play fast, but not so fast that it becomes easy to invade you.
 4.  life and death&#x2014;two eyes makes life

+<a id="org582c9fa"></a>

+# CTA

+With that said if you enjoyed this video you have to watch this one where I apply these principles to determine what the best starting moves are.

 # Footnotes